baldeosingh01/course-materials/README.md

 |2    |Individual digital activities                   |
 |3    |Team-based digital activities                   |

+##### "Analog" activities

+Beyond the first session, this course will use "Analog" games to draw parallels between computational concepts and _embodied knowledge_.

+##### Individual digital activities

+You will also have the opportunity to learn and practice skills in a programmatic context on an individual basis.
+These assignments will focus on details of the larger concepts for a given course topic.

+##### Team-based digital activities

+As a capstone to course sessions, you will work as part of your team to work through a problem collaboratively.
+However, submissions to these problems are expected on an _individual basis_ and should represent individual effort, even if teams are allowed to develop a conceptual approach.

 #### Friday sessions

 Our Friday sessions take the place of a lab session in a typical semester.
 These sessions will build on the smaller pieces of work completed throughout the week.
 These are individual assignments, though you will come to rely on your table/team for insights, discussion, and troubleshooting.